 The good news is, their first night may be better than you’d imagined as they may be completely tired from their first day with you and from all the new smells they’ve explored.
 The not-so-good news, they may be having trouble settling in and may not sleep as well as you’d hope.
 There are however a lot of things you can do to help get your puppy settled, we’ve put together a list below of all the things you might want to consider with helping your puppy settle and get a good nights sleep.

-- Comfy Bed - You may want to keep your puppy’s bedding and sleep area clean as you worry they may go to the toilet on their bed, however this is counter productive for your little puppy as they will need somewhere warm and comfy to sleep.
+You may want to keep your puppy’s bedding and sleep area clean as you worry they may go to the toilet on their bed, however this is counter productive for your little puppy as they will need somewhere warm and comfy to sleep.
 Your pup instinctively won’t want to soil on their bed, so it’s worth getting up to take them out to the toilet in the night and ensuring they have access to a training mat (if this is your choice of training) throughout the night.
+For beds we recommend either our Cosy & Calming Puppy crate bed or our Grow With Me Puppy beds.
+These have been designed to cocoon your puppy so that they feel safe and secure in your home

 Now you’ve got them feeling secure and safe, you may now wonder how to keep them asleep throughout the night.
 We have put together some tips below to help your puppy sleep through the night: